 My primary focus is on uncovering natural methods of keeping chickens so that they live healthy, happy lives while encompassing the five basic welfare needs which are:

 I accomplish this by writing well researched, easily understood articles which are always focused on one of those five needs.
-I’m able to do this because I have had my own flocks for more than twelve years, and because I’ve taken time to read research articles and books, attend training events and become formally qualified in chicken welfare and behaviour.
+I’m able to do this because I have had my own flocks for more than thirteen years, and because I’ve taken time to read research articles and books, attend training events and become formally qualified in chicken welfare and behaviour.

 I communicate this through providing tools which you can put to use immediately: detailed information with easy to follow strategies and step-by-step “how-tos”.
 You will gain confidence in your own capabilities because you know you can expect results by putting your trust in my information.